44 Ways to Kick-Start Your New Year

 I want to evaluate my cost-of-living expenses and see where I can cut back.
 I just started my own business, and I want to evaluate my income versus my expenses to see where I am currently, with the ultimate goal of hitting the salary I want to make.

-—Erica Jennings, former SUCCESS digital consultant
+—Erica Jennings, owner of Jennings Design and former SUCCESS digital consultant

 19. Get a whole new hairstyle or haircut.

 My oldest friend is my former college suitemate.
 We used to laugh that no matter how many months passed between conversations, we could still pick up as though we’d spoken yesterday.
 But a lot of time has passed—fast.
-Work schedules, family obligations: life gets in the way.
+Work schedules, family obligations: Life gets in the way.
 She’s not the only out-of-state friend I’ve lost touch with, either.
 This year, my 50th, I’ll make changes.
-I’m working on taking time off for visits, but meantime I’ll reconnect the old-fashioned way by writing, sending cards throughout the year, little gifts the family might enjoy, too.
+I’m working on taking time off for visits, but in the meantime I’ll reconnect the old-fashioned way by writing, sending cards throughout the year; little gifts the family might enjoy, too.
 Last time we spoke, we agreed life’s just too short.
 Too short, indeed.

 —Lisa Ocker, former SUCCESS editor